yaoandy107/TimetableUI/README.md

 For example, `courseInfo1` is at the first and second period on Monday, also the fourth on Wednesday.

 ### Add OnClickListner for course block
-If you want to add OnClickListner for course block
+If you want to add OnClickListner for course blocks, you just need to add the listener like:
 ```java
 courseTable.setOnCourseClickListener(new View.OnClickListener() {
     @Override